PetarHrusanov/PayBordlessClient/README.md

 ## Features

-Browse through our partner companies
+* Browse through our partner companies
-Create, view and manage invoices
+* Create, view and manage invoices
-Receive notifications for invoice status changes Automated payment process
+* Receive notifications for invoice status changes
+* Automated payment process
-Keep track of past invoices and payments
+* Keep track of past invoices and payments

-Getting Started
+## Getting Started

 To get started with PayBordLess, simply sign up and start browsing through our partner companies.
 Once you have selected a company, create and send your invoice, and let our automated payment process take care of the rest.

-## Usage
+###  Usage

-Sign up for an account
+- Sign up for an account
-Browse through our partner companies
+- Browse through our partner companies
-Select a company to create an invoice
+- Select a company to create an invoice
-View and manage your invoices
+- View and manage your invoices
-Receive notifications for invoice status changes
+- Receive notifications for invoice status changes
-Track past invoices and payments
+- Track past invoices and payments

 ## Technologies

-React.js
+* React.js
-Node.js
+* Node.js
-Express.js
-MongoDB
-Support
+* Support

 If you have any issues or questions, please contact our support team at support@paybordless.com.